-As of October 31, 2021, the portfolio managers receive a base salary to manage both the Fund and other separate accounts.
+As of October 31, 2023, the portfolio manager receives a base salary to manage both the Fund and other separate accounts.
 The base salary is fixed on an annual basis by the Board of Directors of the Advisor and is in line with current industry averages.
 If the Advisor is profitable at year end, then the directors of the Advisor may choose to make a profit sharing contribution as additional compensation.
-The Co-Portfolio Managers' compensation is not based on the performance of the Fund or any other separate account that they manage, nor is such compensation based on the value of assets in the Fund or any other separate account.
+The Portfolio Manager's compensation is not based on the performance of the Fund or any other separate account that he manages, nor is such compensation based on the value of assets in the Fund or any other separate account.

-Mr. Eye and Mr. Henderson participate in the Advisor's 401(k) retirement plan that is available to all employees of the Advisor upon their hire date.
+Mr. Eye participates in the Advisor's 401(k) retirement plan that is available to all employees of the Advisor after completion of six months of service.
 The Advisor's retirement plan is run under the ERISA safe harbor provisions, whereby the Advisor will make contributions to all eligible participants, regardless of whether participants contribute to the plan.
 The safe harbor contribution is equal to 3% of the employee's eligible compensation.
 The safe harbor contribution is 100% vested immediately.
 The Advisor may make additional matching and profit-sharing contributions based on the profitability of the firm.